vxgmichel/eater6502-uart-edition/README.md

 ## The greasy details

 Writing the EEPROM is not as simple as it seems.
-There's a reason why this chip is different from the RAM: it is persistent yes, but it also take much more time to write it.
+There's a reason why this chip is different from the RAM: it is persistent yes, but it also takes much more time to write to it.
 Data can be written to the EEPROM in bulks of 64 bytes using the following procedure:
 - Write `0xaa` at address `0x5555`
 - Write `0x55` at address `0x2aaa`
 - Write `0xa0` at address `0x5555`